Creating food photography for product packaging

-Considering the length of time we’ve been working in food photography, it’s amazing that we’ve had to wait so long to shoot pizza!
+Considering the length of time we’ve been working in food photography, it’s amazing that we’ve had to wait so long for our first pizza photography shoot!
 Well here was our opportunity, presented to us by the guys at White Rabbit Pizza.
 At Pocket Creatives we work with a huge variety of different food and drinks producers, both ones you’ve heard of, and plenty that you’ll hear more from in future.
 We’ve covered everything from cocktails to insect protein snacks already, so pizza is one of those mainstream foods we definitely needed a slice of!

 White Rabbit were looking for some new imagery for their full range both for on-pack imagery but also for social media usage.
-The way we typically shoot is to work by priority objective – in this instance, the on-pack imagery was the most important so we built the session around those, knowing that the extra shots, closeups and interaction shots would easily slot into the schedule alongside.
+The way we typically shoot is to work by priority objective, and in this instance, the on-pack imagery was the most important part of this pizza photography shoot – so we built the session around those, knowing that the extra shots, closeups and interaction shots would easily slot into the schedule alongside.

 As there was a lot of prep and cooking involved, we also brought in the expert skills of food stylist Ella Tarn.
 While we’re great at capturing the right shots, I personally could burn a house down making a pot of tea, so my chef skills don’t quite match!
-As a general note, when cooking foods for camera, someone who knows how to expertly prep a dish is as important as the photographer.
+As a general note, when cooking foods for camera, (as would be required during this pizza photography shoot) having someone who knows how to expertly prep a dish is as important as the photographer.

-What we’ve created here is a vibrant and detailed set of imagery, slightly over-sized to allow for easily re-positioning around the box artwork.
+What we’ve created during this pizza photography shoot is a vibrant and detailed set of imagery, slightly over-sized to allow for easily re-positioning around the box artwork.
 In delivering slightly different versions has also allowed us to hand control back to the client for them to select the right combination of master shots.

 Keep a look out for our images on their new range in Sainsbury’s, Planet Organic, Booths and Waitrose among others.